 - Why is this project important?

 - This project gets UC Davis one step closer to carbon neutrality.
-The Regents of the University of California set a goal for all the UC’s to have net-zero carbon emissions by 2025.
 We have a plan to get there and a large part of it involves reducing our reliance on fossil fuels.
 This project literally lays the groundwork for getting us closer to zero carbon emissions while immediately improving our energy use and water-saving goals.
+Read more about the university’s plans for a “Fossil-Free Future.”

 - Have we done anything similar to this before?